AdobeDocs/document-cloud-learn.en/help/sign/set-up-merging-map.md

 team: DC Product Marketing Retention and Engagement
 ---

-# Adobe Sign Salesforce Integration: Set up Merging Map
+# Setting up Merge Mapping

 Learn how to set up a merge mapping for Adobe Sign in Salesforce.